Titanic Sank Due To Raging Fire That Damaged The Hull Before It Hit Iceberg, Researcher Claims

 “The fire was known about, but it was played down.
 She should never have been put to sea.”

-There were about 2,224 passengers and crew on board Titanic at the time it hit an iceberg off the coast of Newfoundland in the North Atlantic Sea.
-Titanic went down with the loss of more than 1,500 lives — men, women and children.
+There were about 2,224 passengers and crew on board the Titanic at the time it hit an iceberg off the coast of Newfoundland in the North Atlantic Sea.
+Titanic went down with the loss of more than 1,500 lives — men, women, and children.

-Molony’s new evidence comes from a previously unpublished collection of photographs taken by a senior engineer at Harland and Wolff, the Belfast company that built Titanic.
+Molony’s new evidence comes from a previously unpublished collection of photographs taken by a senior engineer at Harland and Wolff, the Belfast company that built the Titanic.
 The photographs, found in the attic of a house in Wiltshire, southwest England, were obtained by one of Molony’s colleagues from a descendant of a director of the company.

-The photos provided detailed documentation of the stages of construction of Titanic at the Belfast shipyard and preparations for the maiden voyage of the vessel, hailed at the time as the largest ship ever built.
+The photos provided detailed documentation of the stages of construction of the Titanic at the Belfast shipyard and preparations for the maiden voyage of the vessel, hailed at the time as the largest ship ever built.

-While examining the rare photographs, Molony and his colleagues noticed a 30-foot-long black mark running diagonally along the front side of the ship’s hull at the position were it sustained deep punctures after colliding with the iceberg.
-The researchers consulted engineers at the Imperial College London who determined that the black mark was very likely caused by a fire in one of Titanic’s coal bunkers.
+While examining the rare photographs, Molony and his colleagues noticed a 30-foot-long black mark running diagonally along the front side of the ship’s hull at the position where it sustained deep punctures after colliding with the iceberg.
+The researchers consulted engineers at the Imperial College London who determined that the black mark was very likely caused by a fire in one of the Titanic’s coal bunkers.

-According to Molony, the photo was crucial in the effort to determine what led to the sinking of Titanic.
+According to Molony, the photo was crucial in the effort to determine what led to the sinking of the Titanic.
 The black mark gave direct physical evidence of previous damage and weakening of the section of the ship’s hull that sustained impact with the iceberg.

-However, this is not the first time that the fact that a fire raged for weeks inside one of Titanic’s coal bunkers has been reported or mentioned.
+However, this is not the first time that a fire inside one of Titanic’s coal bunkers has been reported or mentioned.
 The fact was acknowledged during the official inquiry into the cause of the sinking of the ship.

-The judge reportedly downplayed the fire.
-But Molony claimed that the inquiry should have given more attention to the possible role that the fire played in the sinking of the ship.
+The judge reportedly downplayed the fire, but Molony claimed that the inquiry should have given more attention to the possible role that the fire played in the sinking of the ship.
 The fire likely damaged the steel wall of the ship’s hull, making it more vulnerable to deep piercing when it collided with the iceberg, Molony claimed.

-Molony went on to allege that the owner of the ship was aware of the fire but deliberately concealed the information because delaying the ship’s voyage would have caused him serious financial loss.
+Molony went on to allege that the owner of the ship was aware of the fire but deliberately concealed the information because delaying the ship’s voyage would have caused him a serious financial loss.
 According to Molony, the fire was still raging at the time that Titanic was deliberately reversed into its berth in Southampton so that the side of the ship damaged by the fire was facing the sea.
 This was done to ensure that the passengers at the dock could not see the damage.

-While men struggled to put out the fire, J. Bruce Ismay, president of the company that built Titanic, gave the ship’s crew strict instructions not to talk about the fire and to keep the ship’s nearly 2,500 passengers in the dark about it.
+While men struggled to put out the fire, J. Bruce Ismay, the president of the company that built the Titanic, gave the ship’s crew strict instructions not to talk about the fire and to keep the ship’s nearly 2,500 passengers in the dark about it.

 The decision to cover up the fire was criminally negligent, according to Molony, because it was clear that it could have caused serious explosions below decks during the voyage.